mhartmann8/Benchmark-for-MOT-Metrics-using-Synthetically-Degraded-Tracking-Data/README.md

-# Benchmark-for-MOT-Metrics-using-Synthetically-Degraded-Tracking-Data
+# Benchmark for MOT Metrics using Synthetically Degraded Tracking Data

-Simulation of Synthetically Degraded Tracking Data to Benchmark MOT Metrics
+Paper: Simulation of Synthetically Degraded Tracking Data to Benchmark MOT Metrics